First 7 Days With a Rescue Dog: What to Expect

 Your new dog is most likely going to be exhausted the first few nights.
 But some dogs may cry, howl, or bark when it’s time for bed.

-We put a crate in our bedroom for our new foster dogs to sleep, this helps the dogs feel more comfortable knowing they aren’t alone.
+We put a crate in our bedroom for our new foster dogs to sleep.
+This helps the dogs feel more comfortable knowing they aren’t alone.

 Some people feel that a crate is cruel.
 It is not… a crate will keep them safe when you are sleeping.
-Imagine if they were allowed to roam around the house without supervision, a house they aren’t familiar with… oh the trouble they could find!
+Imagine if they were allowed to roam around the house without supervision, a house they aren’t familiar with… oh, the trouble they could find!

 dog does not want to eat after being adopted